-1. Press the load lever to release the load plate, which covers the CPU socket, from its locking position.
+1. Press the socket clip to release the load plate, which covers the CPU socket, from its locking position.

-2. Gently lift the load lever to open the
+2. Gently lift the socket clip to open the load plate.

-load plate.

-Load Lever PnP Cap on top of the Load Plate

-Load Plate (with PnP Cap attached)
+Load Plate

-3. Use your thumb and your index finger to hold the CPU at the North Center Edge and the South Center Edge of the CPU.

-4. Align CPU Pin1 (the CPU corner marked with a triangle) against the socket corner that is marked with a triangle cutout.

-5. Align the CPU key that is the semi-circle cutout below a golden dot against the socket key, the Notch on the same side of the triangle cutout on the socket.

-6. Once aligned, carefully lower the CPU straight down to the socket.
+- 3. Use your thumb and your index finger to hold the CPU at the North Center Edge and the South Center Edge of the CPU. - 4.
+Align CPU Pin1 (the CPU corner marked with a triangle) against the socket corner that is marked with a triangle cutout. - 5.
+Align the the CPU key that is the semi-circle cutout below a gold dot against the socket key, the notch on the same side of the triangle cutout on the socket. - 6.
+Once aligned, carefully lower the CPU straight down to the socket.
 (Do not drop the CPU on the socket.
 Do not move the CPU horizontally or vertically.
-Do not rub the CPU against the surface or against any pins of the socket to avoid damage to the CPU or the socket.)

-7. With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed.

-8. Use your thumb to gently push the load lever down to the lever lock.

-9. If the CPU is properly installed into the socket, the plastic PnP cap will be automatically released from the load plate when the load lever is pushed in the lever lock.
-Remove the PnP cap from the motherboard.
+Do not rub the CPU against the surface or against any pins of the socket to avoid damage to the CPU or the socket.) - 7.
+With the CPU inside the socket, inspect the four corners of the CPU to make sure that the CPU is properly installed. - 8.
+Use your thumb to gently push the socket clip down to the clip lock. - 9.
+If the CPU is properly installed into the socket, the plastic cap will be automatically released from the load plate when the clip is pushed in the clip lock.
+Remove the plastic cap from the motherboard.

-(Warning: Please save the plastic PnP cap.
-The motherboard must be shipped with the PnP cap properly installed to protect the CPU socket pins.
-Shipment without the PnP cap properly installed will cause damage to the socket pins.)
+(Warning: Please save the plastic cap.
+The motherboard must be shipped with the plastic cap properly installed to protect the CPU socket pins.
+Shipment without the plastic cap properly installed will cause damage to the socket pins.)